white-gecko/natanael.arndt.xyz/notes/semantic-web-layer-cake.md

 ![](http://bnode.org/media/2009/07/08/semantic_web_technology_stack.png)<br/>
 In the article [The Semantic Web - Not a piece of cake...](http://bnode.org/blog/2009/07/08/the-semantic-web-not-a-piece-of-cake) by Benjamin Nowack from 2009, he puts some more dimensions into the layer model which provides nice angles to view on the things.
 He also provides Linked Data with an extra part of the Stack.
+A [slightly modified](https://smiy.files.wordpress.com/2011/01/sw_layercake.png) version was published together with a link collection in [The common, layered Semantic Web technology stack](https://smiy.wordpress.com/2011/01/10/the-common-layered-semantic-web-technology-stack/) by Thomas Gängler in 2011.

 ![](https://image.slidesharecdn.com/www2014tutorialwebsemv2-140408040534-phpapp02/95/an-introduction-to-semantic-web-and-linked-data-9-638.jpg?cb=1396930256)
 In the presentation [An introduction to Semantic Web and Linked Data ](https://www.slideshare.net/fabien_gandon/semantic-web-and-linked-data) by Fabian Gandon at the WWW2014, he categorizes the layers into the five groups: Abstract Language/Representation, Query & Update, Reasoning, Trust, and Application and Interaction.